peksi/wedges/README.md

 # wedges

-A project for SAL lab in Aalto
+A project for SAL lab in Aalto.
+Currently available at https://carbcut.aalto.fi/

+## Note

+The project has been done 2017 in node version 6 that is not maintained and React v.15 ( hookless, class based approach).
+Motivation for sharing this repository is mainly to review and replicate the current setup.

 ## Setup